Instantaneous Type I blow-up and non-uniqueness of smooth solutions of the Navier-Stokes equations: Significance of the results and main ideas

 Indeed, suppose a classical solution $u$ exhibits finite-time blow-up at some $T_*>0$.
 Then there exists at least one global continuation of $u$ in the class of Leray--Hopf solutions.
 At $t=T_*$, there are two cases: the solution either loses regularity (i.e., $u(T_*)\notin C^\infty(\mathbb T^d)$), or becomes spatially smooth due to the high-frequency components of the solution escaping to infinite wavenumber.
 In the latter case where $u(T_*) \in C^\infty$, a second smooth blow-up might occur, even while $u$ remains in the Leray--Hopf class.
 This second blow-up is an ``instantaneous blow-up'' in the sense described above.
 The three alternatives are depicted in Figure~\ref{fig:blowup-scenarios}.

 The scenario (B) in Figure~\ref{fig:blowup-scenarios}, in which both finite-time and instantaneous blow-up occur at $T_*$, is consistent with the Leray--Hopf energy inequality as long as the energy anomalously lost in the first blow-up exceeds the energy gained in the second.
 Even more strongly\footnote{It is presently unknown whether every Leray--Hopf solution is a restricted Leray--Hopf solution.}, it is consistent with the known behavior of a \emph{restricted} Leray--Hopf solution, i.e., the weak limit of a sequence of solutions of Galerkin-truncated Navier--Stokes, as it undergoes a potential blow-up.
 This highlights the fact that an instantaneous blow-up can occur in the Leray--Hopf class only \emph{after} the appearance of a finite-time blow-up.
 In contrast, for general weak solutions, an instantaneous blow-up can occur from an arbitrary classical solution, as demonstrated in Theorem \ref{main-thm}.
 While there are numerous regularity conditions precluding a finite-time blow-up, the analogous problem for instantaneous blow-up does not appear to have been considered.
-In Section~\ref{sec:regularity}, we report some results to the effect that classical regularity criteria for finite-time blow-up can be extended to the instantaneous scenario.

 We emphasize that instantaneous blow-up is a fundamentally nonlinear phenomenon.
 For instance, suppose $u=e^{(t-T_*)\Delta}\phi$ solves the heat equation on $\mathbb T^d$ from initial data $u|_{t=T_*} =\phi\in \dot B^{-1}_{\infty,\infty}$.
 While $u$ does admit the Type~I bound